UniversalDependencies/docs/_hy/feat/NameType.md

 ### <a name="Geo">`Geo`</a>: geographical name

-Names of cities, countries, rivers, mountains, etc. This feature is also used for adjectives derived from geographical names (e.g. _ֆրանսիական_/_fransiakan_ “french”).
+Names of cities, countries, rivers, mountains, etc.

 #### Examples